litmuschaos/v1-litmus-docs/website/versioned_docs/version-1.2.0/admin-mode.md

 ### How to use Adminstator Mode?

 In order to use Admin Mode, you just have to create a ServiceAccount in the *admin* or so called *chaos* namespace (`litmus` itself can be used), which is tied to a ClusterRole that has the permissions to perform operations on Kubernetes resources involved in the selected experiments across namespaces.
-Use provide this ServiceAccount in ChaosEngine's `.spec.chaosServiceAccount`.
+Provide this ServiceAccount in ChaosEngine's .spec.chaosServiceAccount.

 ### Example